 In the above documents, all references to the Cabinet Office should be read as Department for Digital, Culture, Media & Sport (DCMS).
 Policy responsibility for the national exemption order scheme transferred to DCMS in July 2016; these documents are being updated on an ongoing basis.

 National exemption order (NEO) holders are exempted under section 3(1) of the House to House Collections Act 1939 from having to apply for individual collection licences from local authorities.

 The operational guidance provides details on:

-Organisations can appeal to the Minister for the Cabinet Office if a local authority refuses them a licence to hold a house-to-house collection or if they revoke such a licence.
-The Cabinet Office processes these appeals.
+Organisations can appeal to the Secretary of State for Digital, Culture, Media & Sport if a local authority refuses them a licence to hold a house-to-house collection or if they revoke such a licence.
+DCMS processes these appeals.

 In the case of street collections, there is currently no equivalent right of appeal.
 The Charities Act 2006 contains provision for a new licensing scheme for public charitable collections, but these provisions are not yet in force.